 The mine was active during the inspection.
 The Rock Plant was operating and washout fines were being placed in the North Quarry.
-Mining was ongoing in the North Quarry mostly along the upper portion of the eastern highwall.
+Mining was ongoing in the North Quarry mostly along the southern highwall.
 Overburden materials were being placed against the toe of the western quarry high wall.
-Placement of overburden material in the East Material Storage Area was temporarily suspended.
+Waste material in the northeastern portion of the EMSA west of Pond 30 was being reworked to create a benched slope that drains towards the south into the settling pond upstream of Pond 30.
 The mine's entrance is located near latitude 37.321036° and longitude -122.086107°.
 The weather during the inspection was clear and warm.

 The acreage disturbed by current mining activities during the 2013 inspection was approximately 620 acres out of the 1,268.6 acres included in the RPA.
-The RPA identifies nine (9) specific areas within the mining boundary: 1) North Quarry, 2) West Material Storage Area (WMSA), 3) East Material Storage Area (EMSA), 4) Crusher/Support area, 5) Surge Pile, 6) Rock Plant, 7) South Quarry Exploration Area, 8) Permanente Creek Restoration Area treatment areas (PCRA), and 9) Buffer Areas.
-Figure 3.3-1 of the RPA provides a map that shows the general location of each mining area and Table 1 lists the acreage.
+The RPA identifies nine (9) specific areas within the mining boundary: 1) North Quarry, 2) West Material Storage Area (WMSA), 3) East Material Storage Area, 4) Crusher/Support area, 5) Surge Pile, 6) Rock Plant, 7) South Quarry Exploration Area, 8) Permanente Creek Restoration Area treatment areas (PCRA), and 9) Buffer Areas.
+Figure 3.3-1 of the RPA provides a map that shows the general location of each mining area and Table I lists the acreage.